mariaphilo2024/GeoStem-Documentation/TemplateComponent.md

 });
 ```

-+ The XPgListComponent is assigned to this.component, indicating the dynamic component to be loaded.
++ The <code>XPgListComponent</code> is assigned to this.component, indicating the dynamic component to be loaded.
-The providers array specifies dependencies injected into the component.
+- The providers array specifies dependencies injected into the component.

-- XPgListParamProvider: This is provided with a value of a new instance of XPgListParam.
+- <code>XPgListParamProvider</code>: This is provided with a value of a new instance of XPgListParam.
 XPgListParam Configuration:
+- Creates a new Injector instance using <code>Injector.create</code>.
+- The <code>useValue</code> parameter passes a new instance of XPgListParam.
-* entityName: Specifies the entity, here set to 'template'.
+* <code>entityName</code>: Specifies the entity, here set to 'template'.
-- detailsComp: Indicates the component for detailed views, here TemplateDetComponent.
+- <code>detailsComp</code>: Indicates the component for detailed views, here TemplateDetComponent.
-- onInit: A callback invoked when the XPgListComponent instance is initialized.
+- <code>onInit</code>: A callback invoked when the XPgListComponent instance is initialized.
-- sidebarFullSize: A boolean flag for sidebar settings, set to true.
+- <code>sidebarFullSize</code>: Configures the size of the sidebar.
 # `XpgListPageConfig` Interface

 The table below provides details of the properties in the `XpgListPageConfig` interface.